 Raspberry Pis are cheap, simple computers the size of credit-cards, which you can use to program and interact with the outside world.
-There’s a large online community where you can get help and ideas for how to work with your Pi.
+There’s a large online community where you can get help and ideas for how to work with your principal investigator.

 We’ve also collected big data resources aimed at schools and educators.